evnbr/bindery/docs/docs.md

 ##### `Bindery.RunningHeader`
 If you want to customize the design when an element splits across two pages.
-- `render`: A function that takes a `Page` and returns a string of HTML.
+- `render` A function that takes a `Page` and returns a string of HTML.
 You'll probably want to use the `number`, `isLeft`, `isEmpty`, and `heading` property of the `Page`. `Optional`